Harold Gillies: World War II

 During World War II Gillies acted as a consultant to the Ministry of Health, the RAF and the Admiralty.
 He organised plastic surgery units in various parts of Britain and inspired colleagues to do the same, including pioneering plastic surgeon Stewart Harrison who founded the plastic surgery unit at Wexham Park Hospital, Berkshire.

 His own work continued at Rooksdown House, part of the Park Prewett Hospital, Basingstoke.
 During this period, and after the war, he trained many doctors from Commonwealth nations in plastic surgery.

 Gillies also carried out lecture tours on plastic surgery across South America between 1941 and 1942 alongside British colour photographer Percy Hennell.

 Pioneering gender-affirming surgery

 Instead of retiring at the end of the Second World War Gillies had to keep working as he had insufficient savings.

-In 1946, he and a colleague carried out one of the first gender-affirming surgery from female to male on Michael Dillon.
-In 1951 he and colleagues carried out one of the first modern gender-affirming surgeries, from male to female, on Roberta Cowell, using a flap technique, which became the standard for 40 years.
+In 1946, he and a colleague carried out one of the first male gender-affirming surgeries on Michael Dillon.
+In 1951, he and colleagues carried out one of the first modern female gender-affirming surgeries, on Roberta Cowell, using a flap technique, which became the standard for 40 years.
+On his work for Cowell and Dillon, Gillies remarked: “If it gives real happiness, that is the most that any surgeon or medicine can give.”

 Gillies made a visit to New Zealand in 1956 after an absence of 51 years.

-On his work for Cowell and Dillon, Gillies remarked: “If it gives real happiness, that is the most that any surgeon or medicine can give.”